How To Calculate Days Between Dates in Google Sheets

 How to Calculate Days Between Dates in Google Sheets

 Before getting started, it’s important to note that these methods only work when using the American date format.
 If you’re not in the United States, you can go into Google Sheets and change your Locale and Time Zone if you want to use these methods.

 That being said, let’s take a look at how to find the number of days between two dates in Google Sheets.

 The MINUS Function

 Unlike Excel, Google Sheets has a subtraction function which is very handy for calculating simple date differences.
-MINUS is Sheets’ subtraction function and because of the way dates are stored internally (as integers describing the number of days since a certain date in the past), it works just fine for deducting one date from another, as long as the dates are both in the same format.
+MINUS is Sheets’ subtraction function and, because of the way dates are stored internally (as integers describing the number of days since a certain date in the past), it works just fine for deducting one date from another.
+That is, as long as the dates are both in the same format.
 The syntax for MINUS is: =MINUS(value 1, value 2).